What you’ll learn to do: recognize and apply memory-enhancing strategies

 - Get enough sleep: While you are sleeping, your brain is still at work.
 During sleep the brain organizes and consolidates information to be stored in long-term memory (Abel & Bäuml, 2013).

 - Make use of mnemonic devices: As you learned earlier in this chapter, mnemonic devices often help us to remember and recall information.
 There are different types of mnemonic devices, such as the acronym.
 An acronym is a word formed by the first letter of each of the words you want to remember.
 For example, even if you live near one, you might have difficulty recalling the names of all five Great Lakes.
 What if I told you to think of the word Homes?
 HOMES is an acronym that represents Huron, Ontario, Michigan, Erie, and Superior: the five Great Lakes.
 Another type of mnemonic device is an acrostic: you make a phrase of all the first letters of the words.
 For example, if you are taking a math test and you are having difficulty remembering the order of operations, recalling the following sentence will help you: “Please Excuse My Dear Aunt Sally,” because the order of mathematical operations is Parentheses, Exponents, Multiplication, Division, Addition, Subtraction.
 There also are jingles, which are rhyming tunes that contain key words related to the concept, such as i before e, except after c.

-3. Create a mnemonic device to help you remember a term or concept from this chapter.
+- Create a mnemonic device to help you remember a term or concept from this module.

-4. What is an effective study technique that you have used?
-How is it similar to/different from the strategies suggested in this chapter?
+- What is an effective study technique that you have used?
+How is it similar to/different from the strategies suggested in this module?